May 9, 2022

 •Which party is going to stay?

-When you have the answers to these questions upfront, your attorney can advocate for you because anyone who goes to an attorney or a mediator to discuss divorce, the first question they ask is, "What do you want?"
+When you have the answers to these questions upfront, your attorney can advocate for you.

 Another benefit to having a financial specialist is not needing two attorneys to gather the same information, which streamlines the process and provides symmetry among the documentation.